tomerfiliba/agnos/site/userguide/client.rst

 ``connectProc``
 ---------------
-Connects to a newly-spawned process server (see more under :doc:`library-mode`).
+Connects to a newly-spawned process server (see more under :ref:`doc-libmode`).
 It takes the filename of the process to spawn, or a ``ProcessBuilder`` instance, spawns the process and establishes an Agnos connection to it.
 An optional parameter, ``checked``, determines whether